kHarshit/kHarshit.github.io/_posts/2019-09-20-evaluation-metrics-for-object-detection-and-segmentation.md

 $$p_{interp(r)} = \max_{\tilde{r}:\tilde{r}\geq r}{p(r)}$$

+<img src="/img/interpolateAP.jpeg" style="display: block; margin: auto; width: 75%; max-width: 100%;">

+i.e. take the max precision value to the right at 11 equally spaced recall points [0: 0.1: 1], and take their mean to get AP.

-However, from VOC 2010, the computation of AP changed.
+However, from **VOC 2010**, the computation of AP changed.

-> Compute a version of the measured precision-recall curve with precision monotonically decreasing, by setting the precision for recall r to the maximum precision obtained for any recall $$\tilde{r}\geq r$$.
+> Compute a version of the measured precision-recall curve with precision monotonically decreasing, by setting the precision for recall r to the maximum precision obtained for *any* recall $$\tilde{r}\geq r$$.
 Then compute the AP as the area under this curve by numerical integration.

-<img src="/img/interpolateAP.jpeg" style="display: block; margin: auto; width: 75%; max-width: 100%;">

-i.e. given the PR curve in orange, re-plot the curve by taking the max precision to the right for a given recall.
+i.e. given the PR curve in orange, calculate the max precision to the right for all the recall points thus getting a new curve in green.
 Now, take the AUC using integration under the green curve.
 It would be the AP.
+The only difference from VOC 2007 here is that we're taking not just 11 but all the points into account.

 Now, we have AP per class (object category), **mean Average Precision (mAP)** is the averaged AP over all the object categories.